gatsbyjs/gatsby/docs/docs/building-a-blog.md

 ### Prerequisites

 You must know how to set up a basic Gatsby project based on a starter.
-If you need to, check the [main tutorial](https://www.gatsbyjs.org/tutorial).
+For instructions on how to setup a basic Gatsby project based on a starter, check the [using starters tutorial](https://www.gatsbyjs.org/tutorial/part-one/#using-gatsby-starters).

 ### Setting up blog metadata